Little, Brown & Company | 2018

 I’ve gone and done it again *said in Kevin Spacey John Doe voice* (if you don’t understand that reference, please leave, watch Se7en and then come back.)

 Alright?!
 OKAY?
 I admit it!
-That makes that twice this year I’ve broken my New Year’s resolution to not read any Patterson at all.
+That makes it twice this year I’ve broken my New Year’s resolution to not read any Patterson at all.

 I’m weak!
 I have issues.
 I need a 12-step program for letting shit go; for being okay with not knowing.
 It’s really my worst quality as a human being.
 My mental health agrees.